The Bends (album): Music

-The Bends has been described as alternative rock, Britpop and indie rock.
+The Bends has been described as alternative rock, indie rock, and post-grunge.
 Like Pablo Honey, it features guitar-oriented rock songs, but its songs are "more spacey and odd", according to The Gazette's Bill Reed.
-The music is more eclectic than Pablo Honey; Colin Greenwood said the band wanted to distinguish themselves from Pablo Honey and that The Bends better represented their style.
-The album title, a term for decompression sickness, references Radiohead's rapid rise to fame with "Creep".
-Yorke said, "We just came up too fast."
+The music is more eclectic than Pablo Honey, and Colin Greenwood said The Bends better represented their style.
+Pitchfork wrote that it contrasts warmth and tension, riffs and texture, and rock and post-rock.
+Several critics identified it as a Britpop album, though Radiohead disliked Britpop, seeing it as a "backwards-looking" pastiche.

+The critic Simon Reynolds wrote that The Bends brought an "English art rock element" to the fore of Radiohead's sound.
 According to Kolderie, "The Bends was neither an English album nor an American album.
 It's an album made in the void of touring and travelling.
 It really had that feeling of, 'We don't live anywhere and we don't belong anywhere.'"
-Reed described the album as "intriguingly disturbed" and "bipolar".
-He likened "The Bends" to the late music of the Beatles, described "My Iron Lung" as hard rock, and noted more subdued sounds on "Bullet Proof..I Wish I Was" and "High and Dry", showcasing Radiohead's "more plaintive and meditative side".
+Reed described it as "intriguingly disturbed" and "bipolar".
+He likened "The Bends" to the late music of the Beatles, described "My Iron Lung" as hard rock, and noted more subdued sounds on "Bullet Proof ...
+I Wish I Was" and "High and Dry", showcasing Radiohead's "more plaintive and meditative side".